 - [Report of Findings and Determination] The Committee shall make its findings of fact and its recommendations in writing and transmit them to [the Board of Governors, the President of the University and] the faculty member [-], Dean, and Executive Vice President of Academic Affairs and Provost within fourteen (14) calendar days of the hearing.
 The faculty member may provide a written appeal of the recommendation of the Committee to the Executive Vice President of Academic Affairs and Provost within seven (7) calendar days of notification of the recommendation. - 6.040.7.11.
 Recommendation by the Executive Vice President for Academic Affairs and Provost.

-Following receipt of the findings of fact and recommendations from the Committee, the recommendations of the Dean, the Committee, and any appeal made by the faculty member and make a recommendation to the President within seven (7) calendar days of receiving the faculty member's appeal or no more than seven (7) calendar days after the time for appeals has expired.
+Following receipt of the findings of fact and recommendations from the Committee, the Executive Vice President of Academic Affairs and Provost shall review the recommendations of the Dean, the Committee, and any appeal made by the faculty member and make a recommendation to the President within seven (7) calendar days of receiving the faculty member's appeal or no more than seven (7) calendar days after the time for appeals has expired.
 The recommendation of the Committee is not binding, but shall be given all due consideration.
-The faculty member and Dean will be notified in writing of the Provost's recommendation.
-The faculty member may provide a written appeal of the Provost's recommendation to the President within seven (7) days of notification of the recommendation.
+The faculty member and Dean will be notified in writing of the Provost's recommendation to the President within seven (7) days of notification of the recommendation.